learn-co-curriculum/phrg-git-commit-messages-and-amends/README.md

 ## Why

-Creating logical commits facilitates an easier code review for our team.
+Creating informative commits facilitates an easier code review for our team.
 This means they do a better job understanding your changes, offer better feedback, and make it easy for them to detect a possible bug, which can be a life saver for our application.
 It also creates a better git history for our project.
-A few weeks or months from now a developer may need to look back at the git history to identify how a feature was added.
+A few weeks or months from now a developer may need to look back at the git history to understand how a feature was implemented.

 ## Git Amend

-We just got done commiting some changes, but realize that we forgot to add one more line of functionality.
+We just got done commiting some changes, but now realize that we forgot to add one more line of functionality.
 What do we do?

-`git` provides a command for just this scenario. `git commit --amend` will tack on more staged changes into the last commit we added.
-After our commit is modified, we will have to push with force to update it on Github.
+`git` provides a command for just this scenario. `git commit --amend` will tack on additional staged changes into our latest commit.
+After our commit is modified, we will have to push with `--force` to update it on Github.

 ### Example

 For our mammal PR, we are fixing the `#charge` method on our Rhino model.
-We are about to commit a change that looks like:
+We need to commit a change that looks like:

 ```
 $ git diff